The influence of finite size particles on fluid velocity and transport though porous media: Introduction

-Here, we investigate the impact of transported finite-size particles on the fluid velocity distribution and dynamics, by means of a novel fluid particle numerical scheme for simulating flow and transport through complex porous structures that takes particle-particle, particles-fluid interactions and inertia effects into account.
-We consider the local feedback of particles with finite radius $a$, smaller but comparable to the local pore throat size $\lambda$, on the fluid velocity distribution.
-Strictly, finite-size particles when facing a constriction (pore opening) of comparable size experience the viscous drag exerted by the no-slip boundary conditions at grain walls.
-This effect is enhanced by particle agglomerates of larger size.
-Thus, a dynamical interaction between the passage of finite-size particles through such pores and the flow field is expected.
-We numerically investigate the dynamical change of the fluid and particles velocity in laminar conditions.
-We compare our simulation results with Stokes flow and point-particles.
+Here, we investigate the impact of transported finite-size particles on fluid velocity distribution and dynamics, by means of a novel fluid particle numerical scheme for simulating flow and transport through complex porous structures that takes particle-particle and particle-fluid interactions into account.
+The model includes inertial effects as well, although they are generally negligible in the regime considered in this work.
+We consider the local feedback of particles with a finite radius $a$, smaller but comparable to the local pore throat size $\lambda$, on the fluid velocity distribution.
+The no-slip boundary conditions at grain walls exert a viscous drag on finite-size particles when facing a constriction (pore opening) of comparable size.
+Thus, a dynamic interaction between the passage of finite-size particles through such pores and the flow field is expected.
+We point out that the model employed in this work simulates soft particles whose dynamic can be regarded as solid particle dynamic as discussed in Sec.~\ref{method}.
+Our modeling does not include clogging or jamming effects as throat sizes are comparable, but larger than the particle radius.
+We numerically investigate the dynamical change of fluid and particle velocity in laminar conditions.
+We compare our simulation results with Stokes flow and point particles.
 We show that for even small confinement conditions ($a/\lambda \sim 2$~\%), fluid and transported particles are dynamically re-routed towards more permeable paths.
 This leads to the emergence of ephemeral laminar vortexes at pore throat entrances and affects the variance and mean fluid velocity.
+We set the physical problem and present the results in terms of adimensional quantities, as detailed in the method section.